 Grand Forks Municipal Campground & City Park

 The Grand Forks Municipal Campground is located within City Park, a wonderful setting whether you are tenting or have a 40-foot RV.
 There are hook ups for both electricity and water.
-From May 1 until Sep 30 there is a free sani-dump located close to the camping area.
+From May 1 until Sep 30 there is a free sani-dump located at the Rec Centre.

 Clean showers and washrooms are also provided from May 1 until Sep 30 for camper’s convenience.
 Be sure to check with the campground attendant for the washroom code and for what to do and see in Grand Forks!